 Mongrel was the one and only directorial outing from Robert A. Burns.
 The Texas-based Burns, who should not be confused with Bob Burns, the famous genre memorabilia collector, gained a name as a production designer and art director.
 Burns’s most famous creation was the house of bones and human skin in The Texas Chain Saw Massacre (1977) and he performed similar duties on other genre works like The Hills Have Eyes (1977), The Howling (1981) and Re-Animator (1985).

-Killer dog films have never fared particularly well – look at the likes of Dogs (1976), Devil Dog: Hound of Hell (1978), Zoltan … Hound of Dracula/Dracula’s Dog (1978), Rottweiler/Dogs from Hell (1982), Monster Dog (1984) and Rottweiler (2004), most of which collapse into the ridiculous.
-The killer dogs in The Pack (1977) and parts of The Omen (1976) fared okay but before that one’d have to look at some of the various adaptations of Arthur Conan Doyle’s Sherlock Holmes novel The Hound of the Baskervilles (1902) to find a worthwhile killer dog film.
+Killer dog films have never fared particularly well – look at the likes of Dogs (1976), Devil Dog: Hound of Hell (1978), Zoltan … Hound of Dracula/Dracula’s Dog (1978), Rottweiler/Dogs of Hell (1983), Monster Dog (1984) and Rottweiler (2004), most of which collapse into the ridiculous.
+The killer dogs in The Pack (1977), Cujo (1983) and parts of The Omen (1976) fared okay but before that one would have to look at some of the various adaptations of Arthur Conan Doyle’s Sherlock Holmes novel The Hound of the Baskervilles (1902) to find a worthwhile killer dog film.
 Needless to say, Mongrel does not defy the expectations of this micro genre niche.

 When it comes to his actors, Burns has allowed most of his cast the opportunity to have their heads and to overact a series of poorly drawn caricatures.
 Especially irritating in this regard is Jonathan M. Ingraffia as a tall, nerdily bespectacled military buff where Ingraffia plays everything with a completely amateurish lack of subtlety.
 It is only Mitch Pileggi, later the serial killer in Shocker (1989) and Assistant Director Skinner in tv’s The X Files (1993-2002, 2016-8), in his first screen performance, who acts his way above the dross as the loudmouth building manager.
 The only other name that one recognizes among the cast is exploitation veteran Aldo Ray who puts in a brief appearance as the owner of the building.